alexsaunderswps/User-Guides/vr_headset_initial_setup_guide.md

 14. **Open the Meta Horizon phone application**
     - Choose **Continue with email**
-    - Enter the email used to create the Organization's Meta account
+    - Enter the email used to create the Organization's Meta account *(May be provided by WPS)*
     - Click **"Next"**
     - Choose **"Enter password instead"** *(easier than email code)*
     - Enter your Meta account password *(may be provided by WPS)*